UCF's Center for Humanities & Digital Research

 The CHDR provides space, resources, expertise, programming, and digital research support both for individuals and scholars who seek to collaboratively address issues of central concern to our time and place, to connect history to the present, and to explore new ways of understanding, and educating others about, the diversity of cultures and ideas in our society and around the globe.

 The “humanities” are understood in a broad sense to include the traditional disciplines such as History, Philosophy, English, and Languages, area studies such as Women's Studies, African American Studies, Latin American Studies, and Judaic Studies, as well as the fine and performing arts, and also scientific, social scientific, technical, and professional disciplines that have humanistic components within them.

 1. connecting faculty working on similar issues or problems within and beyond the College of Arts and Humanities,

-2. providing tangible support for research in the form of grant writing assistance, fellowships, publication and exhibition funding, a distinguished lecture series and forums, and scholarly conferences,
+2. providing tangible support for research in the form of grant writing assistance, exhibition funding, a distinguished lecture series and forums, and scholarly conferences,

 3. interpreting and promoting faculty and student work in public venues that benefit the University of Central Florida community and the larger Orlando metropolitan area, and

 4. connecting with scholars and projects in Florida, across the US, and throughout the world.